 Tip: The best time to go here is sunset.

 Atkinson Clock Tower is located near Signal Hill, we walked just a few meters away to reach this.
 This is the oldest building in the city which was built in 1902 to honor Francis George Atkinson, the first district officer of Kota Kinabalu.

 One of the best experiences I encountered on our trip was to visit and dine at Welcome Sea Food Restaurant.
 You shouldn’t miss this restaurant!
 I’m going to rate this restaurant as 10/10 all the food here are fresh and super delicious!
 All foods are mouth-watering.

 Our last activity for our holiday was the Kiulu White Water Rafting we availed it at Klook for 1,683 each.

 Upon arrival, they will ask you to wear safety equipment and then, they will conduct a safety briefing session and will demonstrate rafting techniques and proper handling equipment before the excursion.

-We also had an extra fun because of our professional rafting guide, Zul.
-After the rafting experience we had a BBQ Lunch which is also included in the package, it was very delightful and satisfying.
+We also had extra fun because of our professional rafting guide, Zul.
+After the rafting experience, we had a BBQ Lunch which was also included in the package, it was very delightful and satisfying.

 I had a hard time going back since there was no WiFi available.
-I went to a renting store of Islam clothes to ask if there are WiFi around, luckily, a store employee, Annissa Tesorio, a kababayan helped me to get a ride.
-She was from Puerto Princesa, Palawan and married a local that is why she is living in KK for more than 10 years now.
+I went to a rental store of Islam Clothes to ask if there are WiFi around, luckily, a store employee, Annissa Tesorio, a kababayan helped me to get a ride.
+She was from Puerto Princesa, Palawan, and married a local which is why she has been living in KK for more than 10 years now.
 I am so thankful to her.

 After our dinner, we also bought souvenirs and pasalubongs near the Filipino Market.